dimpolitik/MovCLUfish/README.md

 ## Matlab version of MovCLUfish

-To run the Matlab version of MovCLUfish,
+To run the Matlab version of MovCLUfish, please make *Matlab* folder as the working directory.

-### Tracking Moving Centroids (TMC)
+** Tracking Moving Centroids (TMC) **

 TMC is run through the *tmc.m* and *visualise_tmc.m* files.
-Please the source files for
+Please explore the source files for understanding the main inputs and outputs of the functions built i

 % Example of use:\
 load import_fish_tracks\